 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect reported amounts and related disclosures.
-We have discussed those estimates that we believe are critical and require the use of complex judgment in their application in our 2010 Form 10-K filed with the SEC on March 8, 2012.
-Since the date of our 2011 Form 10-K, there have been no material changes to our critical accounting policies or the methodologies or assumptions we apply under them
+We have discussed those estimates that we believe are critical and require the use of complex judgment in their application in our 20110 Form 10-K filed with the SEC on March 8, 2012.
+Since the date of our 2011 Form 10-K, we have changed the method for estimating the volatility of our stock options and warrants.
+Previously, the computation of expected volatility of the Company's stock options and warrants was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization because of the lack of sufficient share price data following the reverse takeover of Sonus in 2008.
+As the Company has concluded that it now has sufficient historical share price data to estimate the volatility of the Company's stock options and warrants, the expected volatility is now based on the historical market volatility of the Company's shares.
+There have been no other material changes to our critical accounting policies or the methodologies or assumptions we apply under them.